John Hurst Adams: Career

 In 1956, Adams was made president of Paul Quinn College, a position he held for six years.
 While president of the college, Adams lived in Waco and quickly became a target of the local branch of the Ku Klux Klan.
 Waco was where Adams began his civil rights activism in earnest.
 He supported students in their protest efforts and engaged in them himself, participating in sit-ins and marching on picket lines.
 Despite being re-appointed as president, in 1962 he moved to Seattle, accepting a position as lead pastor of First African Methodist Episcopal Church.

+Civil rights activism in Seattle

-While serving in that role, Adams acted as chairman of the Central Area Civil Rights Committee, a group dedicated to promoting civil rights in Seattle.
+While in Seattle, Adams acted as chairman of the Central Area Civil Rights Committee, a group dedicated to promoting civil rights in Seattle.
 In that role, he advocated for an open housing ordinance to ban housing discrimination in the city.
+On June 24, 1963, he, Samuel B. McKinney, and Mance Jackson spoke to Seattle's clergymen at a meeting in the Mount Zion Baptist Church, committing many in the audience to join a march for the ordinance.
+Days later, 84 religious leaders in the city issued a strong statement in support of the civil rights movement.
 Seattle City Council ultimately recommended the policy be voted on by the people, where it lost by a two-to-one margin.

+Beginning in 1963, Adams committed to desegregating Seattle Public Schools, attending every Seattle School Board meeting to talk about the de facto segregation of Seattle schools and how Brown v.
+Board of Education prohibited this.
+Frances Owen, past head of the school board, was not sure how Adams changed their minds, but attributed their eventual decision in favor of integration to Adams wearing them down and convincing them that something had to change.

-He also helped found the Central Area Motivation Program, the first government agency explicitly created as part of Lyndon B. Johnson's war on poverty.
+He also helped found the Central Area Motivation Program (CAMP), the first government agency explicitly created as part of Lyndon B. Johnson's War on Poverty.
+CAMP aimed at providing support services, job training, and university recruitment options.
+It hired and trained hundreds of unemployed people to remodel old homes in the Central District.
+By 2013, then named Centerstone, it had become the oldest independent organization created for the war on poverty.

+Bishop and activist

 In 1968 Adams was transferred to a church in Los Angeles where he served for four years.
-In 1972, he was named Bishop of the Tenth Episcopal District in Texas.
+In 1972, he was elected a bishop and appointed to the Tenth Episcopal District in Texas.
 While there, Adams returned to Paul Quinn College to serve as the chairman of the board of trustees.
 In 1980 Adams became Bishop of the Second Episcopal District in Washington, D.C.
 He founded the Congress of National Black Churches, a coalition of historically African-American denominations, in 1982 and acted as its first chairman.
 The organization had a collective membership of seventeen million members across seven denominations.
 In D.C. he renewed his activism, protesting Ronald Reagan's military budget and organizing voter registration drives across the country.